Paodt/alx-low_level_programming/0x09-static_libraries/README.md

-This directory contains scripts, header files functions and programs on static libraries
+This directory contains object files, scripts, header files functions and programs on static libraries